praveenaiiisc/Reproduce_GPT2_from_Scratch/README.md

 - This repo holds the from-scratch reproduction of the [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) (124M) model.
 This code can also reproduce the [GPT-3](https://arxiv.org/pdf/2005.14165) models.
 While the GPT-2 (124M) model probably trained for quite some time back in the day (2019, ~5 years ago), today, reproducing it You'll need a cloud GPU box.

 - Note that GPT-2 and GPT-3 and both simple language models, trained on internet documents, and all they do is "dream" internet documents.
-So this repo/video this does not cover Chat finetuning, and you can't talk to it like you can talk to ChatGPT.
 For now this is the kind of stuff that the 124M model says if you prompt it with "Hello, I'm a language model," after 10B tokens of training:

 ```
 Hello, I'm a language model, and my goal is to make English as easy and fun as possible for everyone, and to find out the different grammar rules